Jubilee Lake to Nolan’s Creek Picnic Ground

 Stockyard Tk.
 1km along Stockyard Tk at a junction (NE corner of isosceles triangle in Route Aberration map) you will see a very steep, short climb not far ahead and on your L (S) a track up the ridge.
 The correct and shortest route is ahead (WSW).
 Location 55s 255127E 5848752N

 When crossing Farm Rd from S to N, do not follow the signpost arrow hard L. Instead angle slightly left (NW) across the road to the track immediately L of the wooden shelter.
-See photo at right.
+See photo above.
 Location 55s 251381E 5851209N